kaifshaheemj/kaifshaheemj/README.md

 I'm currently Pursuing Data Science in PSG College of Technology, I'm a 2k21 batch Student.
 "I am an enthusiastic and dedicated learner, always eager to acquire new knowledge and skills.
 I have a strong desire to expand my understanding in various subjects and continuously seek opportunities for growth.
 I want to make such new business ideas to the world.
 I approach learning with curiosity, always ready to explore such new ideas to standlone from the crowd.
 Strive to make the most out of every learning opportunity that comes my way."

-Also intersted in Making connection with new People and Currently **International Service Director** for the **Rotaract Club Coimbator Royals R.I.District 3201**
+Also intersted in Making connection with new People.

-Chairperson and Event Organizer for **Elevate Your Career** - Mastering the art of Securing Dream job
+Currently **International Service Director** for the **Rotaract Club Coimbator Royals R.I.District 3201** Chairperson and Event Organizer for **Elevate Your Career** - Mastering the art of Securing Dream job

 * 🌍  I'm based in Coimbatore